Abhishikaf/smart_documents/README.md

 - web3
 - pandas
 - hashlib
+- cryptography
+- sqlite3
+- pinata

 Please verify you have installed all of the requirements.

+In addition, there are several other programs and accounts that need to be set up:

 - The application uses Remix IDE to implement a smart contract.
 This can be run in the online version on their website.
 - The application uses Ganache to simulate an Ethereum payment network.
 You must install Ganache.
 - The application uses Metamask to connect the Ganache test network to the smart contract deployed in Remix IDE.
 You must install Metamask and set up an account.
 - The application requires a Pinata account.
 You will need to acquire a PINATA_API_KEY and PINATA_SECRET_API_KEY.

+In addition, two libraries of functions specific to this application have been written:

+- crypto_funcs
+- login_funcs

+These libraries are included.

 ## Usage: